 It is, if both client and agency are willing to take on some risk.

 The Cone of Uncertainty

 Since budgets and timelines are based on specific project elements, clients write exhaustive RFPs that outline as many project variables as possible.
-Web firms (or any service provider working on large projects, for that matter) compensate by estimating high up front.
+Digital agencies (or any service provider working on large projects, for that matter) compensate by estimating high up front.
 This negotiation is a time and resource-intensive process that generally yields inaccurate results, as the bidding agency often quotes as much as four times what an actual implementation will cost.

 While detailed specs are helpful, committing to every task, feature and design requirement up front restricts freedom to build a better product.
 In reality, once everyone rolls up their sleeves and dives into the project, great ideas arise.
 Discovery workshops lead to brilliant new feature requests.
 UX sessions lead to customer insights that perhaps weren’t considered during the negotiation process.
 But the two parties have already agreed to their terms.

 This fixed bid-fixed scope approach also sets up a project culture based on negativity rather than an aspirational one based on trust and mutual respect.
 By constantly trying to maintain scope, budget, and legal obligations, the contracted agency has no choice but to gently rebuff most requests that weren’t discussed up front.
 Sure, you can put all the new ideas into a ‘phase two’ list for later implementation, but what if some of those ideas were of such high value that they fundamentally change the project’s potential for success?
 Why not embrace the cone of uncertainty instead and just admit you don’t know everything?
 Both parties can re-prioritize features and budget, then move forward together to pursue something of higher value to all.
 Unfortunately that’s not how many projects work.